gschmutz/stream-processing-workshop/05c-stream-processing-using-ksql/README.md

-# Stream Processing using KSQL
+# IoT Data Ingestion - Stream Processing using ksqlDB

 With the truck data continuously ingested into the `truck_movement` topic, let's now perform some stream processing on the data.